deskflow/deskflow/README.md

 ### Is Deskflow compatible with Lan Mouse?

 We would love to see compatibility with Lan Mouse.
-This maybe quite an effort as currently they way they handle the generated input is very different.
+This may be quite an effort as currently the way they handle the generated input is very different.

 ### If I want to solve issues in Deskflow do I need to contribute to a fork?